Tanya-garg10/Ratefluencer-AI-Copilot-/README.md

 *   **More Social Media Platforms**: Expanding support to additional social media platforms beyond Instagram and LinkedIn.
 *   **User Customization**: Allowing users to customize AI models and content generation parameters.
 *   **Real-time Analytics**: Providing real-time data and analytics for influencer performance and content virality.

+## Made with ❤️

+This project was crafted with passion and dedication.